-The words "dry rot" can send shivers down home owner’s spines.
-However, dry rot is a very rare fungal infection in a property and can be easily misdiagnosed by a non-remedial specialist.
-It is easy for our specialist surveyors to diagnosis Dry Rot due to their years of training and experience.
+Dry rot is a very rare fungal infection in a property and can be easily misdiagnosed by a non-remedial specialist.
+It is easy for our specialist certified surveyor to diagnose Dry Rot due to the years of training and experience.

 However, there have been plenty of times when we have been contacted and informed by one of our clients that they have an outbreak of dry rot which has been diagnosed by a builder.
 Fortunately for these clients they contacted us, specialists in dry rot for a second opinion.

-When the dry rot surveys were carried out by our specialist dry rot surveyors, the correct diagnosis for the “dry rot outbreak” (the worst case of dry rot the builder has ever seen) as wet rot caused by a leak, we have managed to save clients throughout the North West thousands of pounds on un-necessary dry rot treatments and where necessary recommended solutions for the wet rot problem they could carry out themselves.
+When the dry rot surveys were carried out by our specialist dry rot surveyor, the correct diagnosis for the “dry rot outbreak” (the worst case of dry rot the builder has ever seen) as wet rot caused by a leak, we have managed to save clients throughout the UK thousands of pounds on un-necessary dry rot treatments and where necessary recommended solutions for the wet rot problem they could carry out themselves.

-So please don’t fall for non-specialist advice and contact the specialists in dry rot today it could save you money on dry rot treatment that is not necessary.
+So please don’t fall for non-specialist advice and contact a specialist in dry rot today it could save you money on dry rot treatment that is not necessary.